Enthesopathy refers to pain and inflammation around your joints. This includes your wrists, knees, and ankles.

 Your doctor may recommend making lifestyle changes if overuse or excessive activity has caused your enthesopathy or an underlying condition.

-If you use the affected joint area often for work or for leisure activities, your doctor may suggest that you reduce the amount of work or activity that may be making the pain or inflammation worse.
+If you use the affected joint area often for work or leisure activities, your doctor may suggest that you reduce the amount of work or activity that may be making the pain or inflammation worse.

 If you exercise regularly and the exercise is putting stress on your joints, your doctor may help you develop a new exercise plan that allows you to continue exercising regularly while putting less pressure on the affected joint area.